Luminosity and cooling of highly magnetized white dwarfs: suppression of luminosity by strong magnetic fields: Discussion

-From Table 1, we see that as $L$ increases in the envelope, $T_{*}$ and $\rho_{*}$ both increase whereas $r_{*}$ decreases.
-Using Eqns.
-(4), (5) and (6), we obtain

-Hence, a white dwarf having a larger $T_{*}$ has more stored thermal energy, which it can radiate thus giving rise to a larger $L$.
-Also, a larger $T_{*}$ corresponds to a larger $\rho_{*}$.
-For a fixed $T_{s}$ and $R$, $r_{*}$ should decrease as $T_{*}$ increases.
-This is because the outer regions of the white dwarf are cooler as compared to the inner ones.
+From Table \ref{table1}, we see that as $L$ increases in the envelope, both $T_{*}$ and $\rho_{*}$ increase whereas $r_{*}$ decreases.
+This is owing to the fact that a white dwarf with a larger $T_{*}$ has more stored thermal energy, which it can radiate, giving rise to a larger $L$.
+Also, a larger $T_{*}$ corresponds to a larger $\rho_{*}$ by the EoS of non-degenerate matter, as seen from equation (\ref{eqn4}).
+For a fixed $T_{\rm{s}}$ and $R$, $r_{*}$ should decrease as $T_{*}$ increases.
+This is because the outer regions of the white dwarf are cooler than the inner ones.